alisarf/theStore/README.md

 ### Challenges

 The greatest challenge with this project has been browser compatibility with Safari.
 There is a bug that is not allowing the subtotal to be set to zero when the last product is removed from the cart.
 I've tried using BrowserStack to find the bug that is causing this issue, however, this service is not free or affordable for personal use.
 I'm allowed one minute to access the dev tools before it times out.
-In the future I will build my projects out in REACT since it alleviates browser compatibility issues.
+In the future I will build my projects out in React since it alleviates browser compatibility issues.

 ### Continued development

-I would like to rebuild this project in the future in REACT.
+I would like to rebuild this project in the future in React.
 I'd also like to build more on the checkout page by integrating Stripe API.

 ## Author